Chart Color Schemes

 An assessment of population growth drivers in Mount Druitt reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mount Druitt's population is estimated at around 18,445 as of Feb 2026.
-This reflects an increase of 1,459 people (8.6%) since the 2021 Census, which reported a population of 16,986 people.
-The change is inferred from the resident population of 17,979, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 269 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,946 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Mount Druitt's 8.6% growth since the 2021 census exceeded the SA3 area (5.2%), along with the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 70.0% of overall population gains during recent periods.
+As of Feb 2026, Mount Druitt's population is estimated at around 18,445.
+This reflects an increase of 1,459 people since the 2021 Census, which reported a population of 16,986.
+The change is inferred from AreaSearch's estimation of 17,979 residents following examination of ABS ERP data release in June 2024 and an additional 269 validated new addresses since the Census date.
+This results in a density ratio of 2,946 persons per square kilometer, placing Mount Druitt in the upper quartile relative to national locations assessed by AreaSearch.
+Mount Druitt's population growth of 8.6% since the 2021 census exceeded both the SA3 area (5.2%) and the state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of Australian statistical areas is expected, with the suburb expected to grow by 2,086 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate a growth of 2,105 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.9% in total over the 17-year period.

 Frequently Asked Questions - Population